pfrouleau/wce-triage-v2/README.rst

     $ python3 -m wce_triage.setup.setup_workstation

 Similary for Network server, run `python3 -m wce_triage.setup.setup_network_server`.
-Once again, this is expected to run on freshly installed Ubuntu 18.04LTS server with only OpenSSH server isntalled during installation.
+Once again, this is expected to run on freshly installed Ubuntu 18.04 LTS server with only OpenSSH server installed during installation.
 If you already have installed dnsmasq with your own settings, or lighttpd server, etc., you should avoid running the set up script as it overwrites the config files.
 There is no config back up or any of precautions included.
 You are warned.

 Creating Bootable Triage App on Disk/USB stick
 ##############################################
-This is the insturctions of creating USB stick that runs Triage app.
+This is the instructions of creating USB stick that runs Triage app.
 Since the Triage app can load the triage app disk image to USB stick, this is not often practiced.
 Bootstrapping is hard, and knowledge must be kept somewhere.
-In the future (very likely year 2020 for Ubuntu 20.04LTS), I have to do this again.
+In the future (very likely year 2020 for Ubuntu 20.04 LTS), I have to do this again.

-Step 1: Acquire Ubuntu 18.04LTS mini.iso installer
+Step 1: Acquire Ubuntu 18.04 LTS mini.iso installer
 --------------------------------------------------

 'Create Installer' utility of Ubuntu does not work for mini.iso.
 This is likely because mini.iso does not contain full packages that *Create Installer* cannot detect the mini.iso.